ZelvStudio/ardour-scripts/README.md

 # Usage

 Copy the script in your user config folder.
-More information in Ardour's manual: https://manual.ardour.org/lua-scripting/
+More information in [Ardour's manual](https://manual.ardour.org/lua-scripting/)

 For Ardour 7:
 - GNU/Linux: ```$HOME/.config/ardour7/scripts/```